instana/instana-dotnet-sdk-examples/WindowsFormsSDKExample/README.md

 ```

 ## What you will see
-This simple example creates traces for two transactions.
+This simple example creates traces for three transactions.

 The first transaction called `Main Window Load` is rather simple and does not really contain anything.
 But it displays how you can create traces for any event happening on your application.

 The second transaction is called `Get Country List` which contains several spans which show you what happens inside the app when you click the refresh-button on the UI.
 This transaction contains both, codified spans for things happening inside the control-flow, as well as an automatically traced call to a http-resource.

+The third trace can be created by clicking the "Open Popup" button.
+This will create a trace starting at the click-handler and spanning over the load-handler for a popup-form.

 Feel free to extend this example to your needs and take it as a starting point for instrumenting your Windows Forms based applications.